zshi719/2025-Data-24100/class_notes/01_terminal_cmd_line_shell.md

 ### Special Locations
 There are a few special locations that you should be aware of:

-  1. The root (we already spoke of this), which is the head of hte file system, represented by a `/` with nothing to the left.
+  1. The root (we already spoke of this), which is the head of the file system, represented by a `/` with nothing to the left.
   2. `.` ("dot") represents the `pwd`
   3. `..` ("double-dot") represents moving "up" the file-system to the parent directory
   4. `~` represents the users "home" directory.
 The home directory is a unix-y specific location that represents a user's specific space on the system.
 Unix-y systems are designed for multiple users.
 The home directory is a space that is carved out for each user.
-On most unix-y systems the home director takes the form of `/usr/user_name` or `/user/user_name`.
+On most unix-y systems the home directory takes the form of `/usr/user_name` or `/user/user_name`.
 On modern Macs it is `/Users/user_name`.

 We can use all of these in our paths and can combine them.
 Consider the following examples: